 Fast access to services

-It offers fast access to affordable assessment and treatment for young people via its specialist CAMHS (Child and Adolescent Mental Health Services), and student support services.
+It offers fast access to affordable assessment and treatment for young people via its specialist Child and Adolescent Mental Health Services (CAMHS), and student support services.
 It takes referrals from individuals, GPs and schools, and accepts self-funding patients and those with health insurance.
-Too often people do not realise their health insurance will cover a mental health assessment and treatment.
+Too often, people do not realise their health insurance will cover a mental health assessment and treatment.

 Dr Hayley van Zwanenberg, Clinical Director of Priory Group's Wellbeing Centres and Priory Group's Associate Medical Director, is part of the Oxford Wellbeing Centre team, and specialises in psychiatry for young people.

 Dr van Zwanenberg has worked with children and adolescents with a variety of mental health difficulties, some with complex school and home situations, resulting in positive outcomes.
 She brings vast knowledge and experience to support patients.

 She said; "It is a pleasure to be able to assess and treat young people in the Wellbeing Clinics especially in Oxford where there has been a need for some time.
 Assisting young people to recover swiftly from mental illness and to learn strategies that will serve them well throughout their life is very rewarding.

 "Our ethos has always been to promote the importance of early assessment and diagnosis.
 This stops unnecessary suffering for children, adolescents and their families.
 We hope that by offering a friendly and discreet service that is accessible and convenient, we can play an active part in supporting all our patients towards a better quality of life and long-term recovery."

 Research conducted by the Education Policy Institute's Independent Commission on Children and Young People's Mental Health in November found that a quarter of young people seeking mental health care are turned away by specialist services because of a lack of resources.
 Waiting times for treatment in many areas are long.